ome/omero-documentation/omero/sysadmins/python3-migration.rst

 - `Docker images <https://hub.docker.com/u/openmicroscopy>`_ are also available.
 Both the `omero-server` and `omero-web` images are considered production quality.

-Please get in touch at https://forum.image.sc/c/data if you have any questions.
+Please get in touch at :imagesc:`image.sc <c/data>` if you have any questions.

 OMERO.server
 ------------